THISISDINOSAUR/Anatomy/README.md

 - Name generation
 Similarly to the phylogentic tree, names could be generated based on the the creatures position in the phylogentic tree.

+- Identifying defining characteristics
+What sets one species apart from the others?
+Or one family apart from another?
+Could create a tool that tells you.
+Not a goal, but could be fun.

+- Creature labeling
+By labeling presets (e.g. 'cute', 'vicious'), could procedurally generate creatures with certain characteristics.
+Not a goal, but could be fun.

 - Server
 Top priority.
 A server that reads an anatomy, exposes the parameter information, takes in parameter values, and then uses those to regenerate the anatomy, and then outputs the new anatomy.